wowkster/HerokuWebhooks/README.md

 ![](https://i.imgur.com/CGXhV0d.png)

-5. Input a name for your webhook (doesn't matter) and the url of your webhook application.
+5. Input a name for your webhook (doesn't matter) and the url of your webhook application (don't forget to add `/webhook` to the end).
 Make sure that the `api:build` and `dyno` event are selected

 ![](https://i.imgur.com/RDRXdH5.png)